kyma-project/community/guidelines/content-guidelines/content-strategy.md

 You can add the following document type to the Kyma documentation:
 - **Installation** - Use it to describe the installation process.
 This includes guides for local, cluster, or component installation, as well as documents describing installation scripts.
 - **UI Contracts** - Use it to describe the mapping of OSBA service objects, plan objects, and conventions in the Kyma Console view.
-- **Examples** - Use it to show a given Kyma feature or concept.
-They refer to a short demos that demonstrate the ready-to-use application development.
+- **Examples** - Use it to demonstrate a given Kyma feature or concept in a form of a short demo.

 ## The content source